shadowsocks/shadow-shop/website/wp-content/plugins/woocommerce/readme.txt

 [Browse the code](https://plugins.trac.wordpress.org/browser/woocommerce/), check out the [SVN repository](https://plugins.svn.wordpress.org/woocommerce/), or subscribe to the [development log](https://plugins.trac.wordpress.org/log/woocommerce/) by [RSS](https://plugins.trac.wordpress.org/log/woocommerce/?limit=100&mode=stop_on_copy&format=rss).

 == Changelog ==

+= 3.6.3 - 2019-05-16 =
+* Fix - State not required for Serbia. #23430
+* Fix - # symbol in product category name broke product export. #23454
+* Fix - XML export caused fatal errors due to Action Scheduler adding invalid characters. #23456
+* Fix - Invalid password messages when password contains backslashes. #23499
+* Fix - Dismiss button in WC admin notices "legacy_shipping" and "no_shipping_methods" were not clickable. #23517
+* Fix - WC $wpdb->tables not defined early enough. #23529
+* Fix - Tracks JS not printed on last page of OBW. #23519
+* Fix - Error in the logic used to build fields for external products when the query string contained full-stops, pluses or spaces in the values of the parameters. #23535
+* Fix - UI page width issue on OBW. #23526
+* Fix - Customer address not auto populated on checkout after registering and filling in address prior. #23528
+* Fix - Available WooCommerce extension updates not showing in System Status report. #23601
+* Fix - wc_change_get_terms_defaults throwing undefined index notices. #23611
+* Fix - System Status report alway showing checkmark next to Connected to WooCommerce.com. #23617
+* Fix - State field never populated when loading customer address on order via wp-admin. #23615
+* Fix - Order sorting not working in wp-admin when Yoast SEO active. #23590
+* Fix - Attribute ordering not working in product edit screen. #23625
+* Fix - Tracks reporting incorrect order totals due to refunds being excluded in calculation. #23671
+* Fix - Reload state options when creating a new order in WP-Admin and changing country. #23602
+* Fix - New webhooks not showing in the webhook admin list page when you have object caching enabled. #23713
+* Fix - Missing coupon expiry dates, restore coupons expiry_date backward compatibility. #23714
+* Fix - Bulk stock update could result in all products set to out of stock, change ensures consistency between db and Product instance in memory. #23534
+* Fix - Dashboard stats widget including unpublished products in out of stock and low in stock counts. #23734
+* Fix - PayPal payment not captured when you transition an order from a custom order status to completed or processing. #23634
+* Tweak - Confirm before saving empty list of countries to sell to in settings. #23597
+* Tweak - Change default WC API version used when creating webhooks to the latest WC API version. #23515
+* Tweak - Report a bug button now points to the new issue template in GitHub. #23580
+* Tweak - Do not display taxes in totals columns when taxes not enabled. #23579
+* Tweak - WC WP-CLI upgrade routine mimics wp-admin upgrade when no updates found by setting DB version to current version. #23666
+* Tweak - Template caching now cache based on WC_VERSION to avoid issues with symlinked plugin folders. #23546
+* Tweak - OBW payment gateway selection defaults. #23690
+* Localization - Add Serbia locale defaults. #23428
+* Localization - Add address format for Serbia. #23429

 = 3.6.2 - 2019-04-24 =
 * Fix - [3.6.x] Fix CSS classname conflict with themes due to missing product object global. #23377